Leshoraa/todolist/README.md

   Switch between completed and incomplete tasks with scroll-based navigation.

 - 📱 **Responsive Design**
-  Adapts beautifully across desktop, tablet, and mobile screens.
+  Fully responsive design that ensures a seamless experience across desktops, tablets, and mobile devices.

 ---